leblancmeneses/NPEG/README.md

 #NPEG - .NET Parsing Expression Grammar.

 *	The framework can output equivalent parsers natively in C/C++/C#/Java/PHP/JavaScript. http://www.robusthaven.com/blog/parsing-expression-grammar/npeg-language-workbench
-*	The framework can read and write it's own DSL.
-See samples of the DSL below.
+*	The framework can read and write it's own DSL. http://www.robusthaven.com/blog/parsing-expression-grammar/npeg-dsl-documentation

 ## PEG - Boolean Algebra in CSharp

+The inline DSL is only supported in C#.
+All

 <code>

     		String grammar = @"